Nagarjuna278/raftlog/README.md

 # RaftLog: A Raft Consensus Algorithm Simulation

 This project is a Go-based simulation of the Raft consensus algorithm.
 It demonstrates the core concepts of Raft, including leader election and log replication, within a simplified environment.

 ## Overview

-This simulation creates a cluster of Raft nodes that communicate with each other to elect a leader and maintain a consistent log.
-The `cmd/main.go` file sets up the simulation, creates the nodes, starts them, and then simulates a client appending a log entry to the leader.
+This system creates a cluster of nodes that communicate to maintain a consistent log.
+One node acts as the leader, appending log entries and replicating them to followers.
+If the leader fails (e.g., due to a network change or crash), the remaining nodes elect a new leader to continue replication.
+The `cmd/server/main.go` file sets up the cluster, starts the nodes, and runs the replication process.

 ## Components

-*   **`internal/node`:** Contains the core Raft node implementation.
+*   **`internal/node`:** Contains the core node implementation.
-    *   `node.go`: Defines the `Node` struct and its methods for handling different Raft states (Follower, Candidate, Leader).
+    *   `node.go`: Defines the `Node` struct and its methods for handling leader and follower roles, including the main loop for replication and failure detection.
-    *   `types.go`: Defines the data structures used for communication between nodes (e.g., `LogEntry`, `RequestVoteArgs`, `AppendEntriesArgs`).
+    *   `election.go`: Implements basic leader election logic, triggered when the current leader is lost.
+    *   `rpc.go`: Placeholder for RPC handlers (to be implemented for real network communication).
+*   **`internal/log`:** Manages the log structure and replication.
+    *   `log.go`: Defines the `Log` struct and methods for appending and reading log entries.
+    *   `sync.go`: Handles log replication from the leader to followers.
+*   **`internal/network`:** Placeholder for network communication logic.
+    *   `network.go`: To be implemented for real node-to-node communication (e.g., heartbeats, log replication).
+*   **`internal/config`:** Configuration management.
+    *   `config.go`: Defines the `Config` struct for node IDs and peer addresses.
-*   **`cmd/main.go`:** The main entry point of the simulation.
-It sets up the cluster, starts the nodes, and simulates a client appending a log entry.
+*   **`cmd/server/main.go`:** The main entry point.
+Sets up the cluster and starts the nodes.

 ## Usage